naydelly/naydelly.github.io/projects/campus-plate-mate.md

 - “Edit Post” page
 - Differentiating Admin/User Permissions

 The first big task I was responsible for involved creating a Post model with its required fields in the schema.prisma.
 The model refers to a table in our database that stores all the information on the posts created by users.
 I created the “Post A Bite” page for users to create and share a post by entering important information such as: location, food, description, and quantity.
-I updated permissions so that users can edit or delete their own posts and the admin can delete any post from the dashboard that violates guidelines.
+I then implemented the edit post functionality.
+I also updated permissions so that users can edit or delete their own posts and the admin can delete any post from the dashboard that violates guidelines.

+## My Experience

+This experience helped to improve my skills in problem-solving, communication, and project management.
+Although, solving bugs and errors were challenging, which I had to deal with a lot working with the database, it required me to be resourceful, go through trial and error, and manage my time effectively.
+This project familiarized me with the GitHub platform and the software development process, which have provided me with a valuable skill set.
+I am truly thankful for this hands-on experience and, despite the challenges, I enjoyed working with my team to create meaningful software.

 <div style="text-align: center;">
   <img src="../img/cpm/dashboard.png" alt="" style="width: 100%; max-width: 100%;">